New in Ceasefire

 New in Ceasefire - Thursday, April 23, 2015 13:38 - 7 CommentsTower Hamlets Mayor Lutfur Rahman was today found guilty of election offences by the High Court.
 The judgment, read this morning at the Royal Courts of Justice, followed the longest election trial since the Second World War.
 Jennifer Izaakson reports for Ceasefire.

-New in Ceasefire - Friday, April 17, 2015 18:45 - 0 CommentsIn the tenth and final instalment of his series on the French thinker, Andrew Robinson compares and contrasts Badiou's work with one of Robinson's favourite theorists, and Badiou's béte noire: Gilles Deleuze.
+In Theory, New in Ceasefire - Friday, April 17, 2015 18:45 - 0 CommentsIn the tenth and final instalment of his series on the French thinker, Andrew Robinson compares and contrasts Badiou's work with one of Robinson's favourite theorists, and Badiou's béte noire: Gilles Deleuze.

 New in Ceasefire, Politics - Tuesday, April 14, 2015 3:21 - 2 CommentsThis week evidence has emerged of a LibDem parliamentary candidate sexually assaulting a lap dancer.
 The indifference of the culprit, his party, and the political class at large to this behaviour epitomises the establishment's toxic attitude towards women and sexual abuse, argues Jennifer Izaakson.